themesberg/flowbite-vue/docs/components/input.md

 import InputSuffixExample from './input/examples/InputSuffixExample.vue'
 </script>

-# Vue Input Components - Flowbite
+# Vue Input - Flowbite

 #### Get started with a collection of input fields built with Tailwind CSS to start accepting data from the user based on multiple sizes, variants, and input types